The best decluttering methods – 84 tried-and-tested methods for even the least motivated among us

 If you are prone to procrastination and need to make your to-do list less overwhelming you are not alone.
 Professional organizers have come up with several approaches designed specifically to make decluttering a bit easier so you can declutter your space without too much mental effort.

 - The Snowball Decluttering Method – If you are motivated by seeing your own progress, this approach will be a winner.
 You start small, making a note of each of your successes.
-This way, you can physically see how far you have come, helping motivate you to work up to bigger spaces – like a snowball rolling down a hill and getting bigger as it goes.
+This way, you can physically see how far you have come, helping motivate you to work up to bigger spaces, like a snowball rolling down a hill and getting bigger as it goes.

 - 12-12-12 Decluttering Challenge – Another hunting-like game, you find 12 items to donate, 12 items to throw out, and 12 items to return to their proper home, helping you quickly tidy up your space but with a feel-good twist.

 - The One-Touch Rule – To avoid a build-up of clutter, try the one-touch rule.
-The idea is you should only touch an item once for it to return to its proper home.
-For example, when you come home, you always hang your coat up on the hook, rather than leave it on a chair, as that would then require a second touch to put away.
+The idea is that you should only touch an item once for it to return to its proper home.
+For example, when you come home, you always hang your coat up on the hook, rather than leave it on a chair, as that would then require a second touch to put it away.
 It helps fight off procrastination at the source.

 - The KanBan Organizing Method – If you need a visual reminder of your tasks, the KanBan approach might be for you.
-You create a board with three categories – to do, in progress, and completed.
+You create a board with three categories: To do, in progress, and completed.
 From there, it is self-explanatory.
 Pick some tasks to do and move them across the board as you work on them.
 Similar to the snowball method, it can act as great motivation.

 For people who are always too busy